-If you’re headed to New York City, a great way to save money on many top attractions is with a CityPASS.
-Available in major cities like Chicago, San Francisco and Toronto, CityPASS partners with several top attractions to bring you substantial discounts.
-This includes access to the Statue of Liberty, 9/11 Museum and Metropolitan Museum of Art.
+9/11 MIf you’re headed to New York City, a great way to save money on many top attractions is with a CityPASS.
+Available in major cities like Chicago, San Francisco, and Toronto, CityPASS partners with several top attractions to offer substantial discounts.
+This includes access to the Statue of Liberty, the 9/11 Museum, and the Metropolitan Museum of Art.

 CityPASS offers you two options for the Big Apple, depending upon your length of stay.
-For longer stays, there’s New York CityPASS, with big savings at six attractions.
-If you’re on a shorter schedule, New York C3 allows you to see three attractions of your choice.
+There’s New York CityPASS for more extended stays, with significant savings at six attractions.
+If you’re on a shorter schedule, New York C3 lets you see three attractions of your choice.

 New York CityPASS With Six Attractions

-The New York CityPASS with six attractions is priced at $136 for adults and $112 for children 6-17.
+The New York CityPASS, with six attractions, is priced at $136 for adults and $112 for children 6-17.
 While that might seem expensive, you can save 41 percent off regular admission to six attractions.
-This can include the Guggenheim Museum, Top of the Rock Observatory or Circle Line Sightseeing.
-In all, there are nine leading attractions available and you get to choose six of them!
+This can include the Guggenheim Museum, Top of the Rock Observatory, or Circle Line Sightseeing.
+Nine leading attractions are available, and you get to choose six of them!

 New York C3 With Three Attractions

 New York C3 is $87 for adults and $67 for children.
 With this option, you can save up to 35 percent off regular admission prices to leading attractions.
-What’s more, New York C3 allows you to select attractions not included in New York CityPASS.
-This includes the Museum of Modern Art (MoMa) and the breathtaking Edge at Hudson Yards!
-With C3 you have 12 options to choose from, including the nine featured with NY CityPASS.
+Moreover, New York C3 allows you to select attractions not included in New York CityPASS.
+This includes the Museum of Modern Art (MoMA) and the breathtaking Edge at Hudson Yards!
+With C3, you have 12 options, including the nine featured with NY CityPASS.

 Reservations

-Reservations on either pass is quite simple by using the CityPASS Travel Guide.
-Currently most attractions require a reservation.
-However a reservation will speed up your time in line and you can guarantee a designated time and day.
+Reservations on either pass are pretty straightforward using the CityPASS Travel Guide.
+Currently, most attractions require a reservation.
+However, a reservation will speed up your time in line and guarantee a designated time and day.
 Your CityPASS tickets are valid for nine consecutive days, beginning on the day of your first attraction.
-CityPASS also has an outstanding customer support group in case you have troubles with reservations.
+CityPASS also has an outstanding customer support group in case you have trouble with reservations.

 Additional Information

 Offers and upgrades are also available for special exhibits and additional access.
-Complete details can be found via the official CityPASS New York website.
+Complete details can be found on the official CityPASS New York website.

 Five Top Attractions To See With A New York CityPASS